Maserati MC12: Exterior

 The body of the car, made entirely of carbon fibre, underwent extensive wind tunnel testing to achieve maximum downforce across all surfaces.
 As a result, the rear spoiler is 2 m wide but only 30 mm thick, the underside of the car is smooth, and the rear bumper has diffusers to take advantage of ground effect.
 Air is sucked into the engine compartment through the air scoop; its positioning on top of the cabin makes the car taller than the Enzo.
 The exterior is available only in the white-and-blue colour scheme, a tribute to the America Camoradi racing team that drove the Maserati Tipo Birdcages in the early 1960s.
 Bespoke colour schemes are available by paying an extra amount.

-The car is noted for the awkwardness that results from its size; it is longer and wider than a Hummer H2.
+The car is noted for its large size.
+It is wider and longer than a Hummer H2, making it one of the longest production supercars ever made.
 This, combined with the lack of a rear window, can make parking the MC12 challenging.